Fano fourfolds of K3 type: Introduction

 \subsubsection{Acknowledgements}

 The first and third authors acknowledge support from the ANR project FanoHK, grant ANR-20-CE40-0023.
 The second author was partially supported by PRIN2017 ``2017YRA3LK'' and by the ANR LabEx CIMI (grant ANR-11-LABX-0040) within the French State Programme ``Investissements d’Avenir''.
 The second and the fourth authors are members of INDAM-GNSAGA.
-We would like to thank Vladimiro Benedetti, Alexander Kuznetsov, Giovanni Mongardi, and Kieran O'Grady for insightful conversations.
+We would like to thank Vladimiro Benedetti, Alexander Kuznetsov, Giovanni Mongardi, and Kieran O'Grady for insightful conversations, and the referee for many insighful observations.